 "Phineas and Jeffery convince George Washington not the join the British during the American Revolution and steal back his plans from a British officer for attacking Trenton in 1776.
 While helping out American labor leader Samuel Gompers they meet an ancestor of Jeffery with whom Phineas wants him to live."

-On this day in 1992, audiences had it confirmed that Capt.
-Jean-Luc Picard could count to four with Star Trek: The Next Generation's airing of "Chains Of Command, Part 2."
-This served as the eleventh episode of the sixth season, and here's the plot summary that's been provided by IMDB.com:
+On this day in 1992 (in the U.S.), audiences had it confirmed that Capt.
+Jean-Luc Picard could count to four with Star Trek: The Next Generation's airing of "Chains Of Command: Part 2."
+Officially, this served as the eleventh episode of the sixth season, and here's the plot summary that's been provided by IMDB.com:

 "While the humorless Captain Jellico leads the effort to prevent a Cardassian invasion, Picard is captured and tortured by a ruthless interrogator in an attempt to break him."